Health & Safety

 Please review our policies & procedures below prior to your stay at the Aspen Street Lodge.

-- Pitkin County continues to update Public Health Orders.
+- Pitkin County continues to monitor the situation regarding Covid-19 and update local guidances.
 Please stay informed of current Pitkin County guidelines.

-- If you notice symptoms related to Covid-19 prior to your arrival, please let us know so we may assist with rescheduling your visit.
+- If you notice symptoms related to Covid-19 prior to your arrival, please let us know so we may assist with cancelling or rescheduling your visit.

 - State and local orders require that individuals who test positive for or have been exposed to COVID-19, while in Colorado, will need to extend their stay at their own expense to complete isolation or quarantine requirements.